Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/altinity-kb-possible-deadlock-avoided.-client-should-retry.md

 - use recent clickhouse versions
 - ensure you use Atomic engine for the database (not Ordinary) (can be checked in system.databases)

-Sometime you can try to workaround issue by finding the queries which uses that table concurenly (especially to system.tables / system.parts and other system tables) and  try killing them (or avoiding them).
+Sometime you can try to workaround issue by finding the queries which uses that table concurently (especially to system.tables / system.parts and other system tables) and  try killing them (or avoiding them).